 The Hazardous-Chemical Neighbor

-A worst-case release modeling scenario filed under 40 CFR Part 68 typically yields a downwind hazard distance measured in fractions of a mile.
+A worst-case release modeling scenario filed under 40 CFR Part 68 yields a downwind hazard distance specific to each facility and substance.
 Direct retrieval of the Rinchem RMP’s specific worst-case distance from the EPA eRMP public reading room was not completed in the research window for this piece.
 The exact pound-quantities and the modeled hazard zone need EPA confirmation before publication of any specific evacuation distance.

 The AG complaint’s procedural argument doesn’t depend on the exact distance.
 It depends on the fact that the federal agency that bought the building next door did not apparently consult the publicly-filed RMP, did not engage Rinchem on the change in adjacent land use, and did not produce a NEPA analysis that addressed any of it.